 Media, Engagements & Appearances

-I’m based part-time in California, Indonesia, and Japan, and travel regularly across the Asia-Pacific region.
+I’m based part-time in California, Indonesia, and Japan, and (in non-pandemic times) travel regularly across the Asia-Pacific region.
 During my travels, I am available for interviews and speaking engagements.

 July 2020.
 Guest on weekly live episode of Shingetsu News Speakeasy (Japan) on Chinese and Japanese rail infrastructure projects in Indonesia.

 Oct 2019.
-Twit Tech News Weekly – Interviewed by Jason Howell and Ant Pruitt for live episode entitled Google is a Small Country, about how I have proven this by going Google-free for one year, why I did it, and the biggest challenges I faced during my quest.
+Twit Tech News Weekly – Interviewed by Jason Howell and Ant Pruitt for live episode entitled Google is a Small Country, about going Google-free for one year, why I did it, and the biggest challenges I faced.

 Feb 2019.
 Featured guest in IRL Podcast episode: “The Surveillance Economy,” interviewed by Manoush Zomorodi from Mozilla, where I talk about what it was like to quit both Facebook and Google.